joejo-joestar/joestar-middleware/README.md

 #### GitHub Envs

-- `GITHUB_ACCESS_TOKEN`: reqiured for requests in current implementation
+- `GITHUB_ACCESS_TOKEN`: required for requests in current implementation
 - `GITHUB_USERNAME`: required for the `user` parameter for the requests

 > [!NOTE]